Tua’s prediction: His ankle will be ‘100 percent’ for game

 He has been practicing on a limited basis since the top-ranked Crimson Tide began playoff preparations last Friday.
 Coach Nick Saban has said his star quarterback “is probably ahead of schedule .”

-Tagovaila sustained a high ankle sprain on the opening series of the Southeastern Conference championship game Dec.
+Tagovaila suffered a high ankle sprain on the opening series of the Southeastern Conference championship game Dec.
 1 against Georgia.
-He had surgery the next day, with Saban saying other Tide players have returned in about two weeks from that procedure.
+He had surgery the next day.
+Saban says other Tide players have returned in about two weeks from that procedure.

 Tagovailoa said he has been able to do footwork drills and other work but still hasn’t been able to make cuts.